tixie2027/The-Nature-Conservancy/README.md

 For more information on this project, please check out our interim slide deck presentation, which is also in this repository folder.
+We also recorded a walkthrough of the repository, which includes instructions for setting up the Summer RAG pipeline.
+You can access the YouTube video [here](https://youtu.be/i9pl4bAlbj8).